General Terms and Conditions of Purchase of TSCNET Services GmbH

 4.2 Depending on the contract, acceptance of the agreed complete performance, receipt of the defect-free products at the agreed place of destination (section 3.2) or the time of acceptance shall be deemed authoritative with regard to complying with the agreed delivery or performance dates.
 At these times, the risk of the delivery or performance shall pass to TSCNET.

-4.3 Unless otherwise agreed, ownership of the products transfers to TSCNET on payment for the products or on delivery of the products to the agreed location.
+4.3 Unless otherwise agreed, ownership of the products transfers to TSCNET on delivery of the products to the agreed location.
 The earlier time is decisive.

 4.4 If the Contractor becomes aware that an agreed date cannot be complied with, the Contractor must notify TSCNET of this in text form without delay, stating the reasons and the likely duration of the delay.